nitin-kumar101/Movie_Recommender_Using_Gemini_Pro/README.md

     pip install -r requirements.txt
     ```

-    Additionally, obtain an OpenAI API key and add it to the `.env` file.
+    Additionally, obtain a Google's API key and add it to the `.env` file.

 ## Usage